 Robotic processes have the potential to transform parts of your business and streamline a lot of normal operations.
 But like anything, it takes time to practice and perfect.
 As you're getting started, choose a pilot project for your first robotic processes.
 This can help you and your team gain the experience needed to effectively and quickly develop and deploy robotic processes across your business.

 Once you're able to demonstrate that the time and money invested was worthwhile, you'll be well-positioned to expand how your business uses robotic process automation.

 Your first robotic process may be simple and straightforward.
 As you determine more opportunities to automate, a process can become more sophisticated as you automate more pieces.
-Each additional improvement has the potential to introduce bugs into your Java code or unexpected behavior into the workflow.
+Each additional improvement has the potential to introduce bugs or unexpected behavior into the workflow.
 To help maintain the process's predictability and accuracy, we recommend that you manage changes using your standard software development lifecycle (SDLC).

 If the process is essential to business operations, be sure to thoroughly test your changes in a test or staging environment before deploying to production.

 Import and export capabilities in Appian RPA don't yet cover all of the settings you configure for your robotic processes.
 When you deploy a robotic process to another environment, it's important to maintain consistency.
 Until Appian RPA can do this for you, we suggest you document settings to replicate them across your development, test, and production environments.
 This consistency will help you develop and debug robotic processes more quickly and ensure more predictable behavior.

 It's a good idea to set up service accounts before you begin configuring a robotic process in Appian RPA.
 A service account is required to get started, so we recommend it as one of your first steps.